couchbaselabs/mini-hacks/kitchen-sync/android/README.md

          return document;
  ```

+    That `putProperties()` method is the one that actually creates the document in Couchbase Lite.

  8. Next, we start our `LiveQuery`.
 Like a regular `Query`, it gives us the ability to filter and
     order the index we created in step 3.
 However, it also can send us results that appear